MartianZoo/solarnet/README.md

 ## Fast facts

-* Solarnet is a work-in-progress game engine for the amazing board game *[Terraforming Mars](https://boardgamegeek.com/boardgame/167791/terraforming-mars)*.
+* Solarnet is a **work-in-progress** game engine for the amazing board game *[Terraforming Mars](https://boardgamegeek.com/boardgame/167791/terraforming-mars)*.

 * It's not a way to *play* the game; for that see the excellent [open-source app](http://github.com/terraforming-mars/terraforming-mars) (which this is unrelated to).

-* It's a work in progress!
-Try to look at it for what it could become rather than what it is right now. :-)

 * It's a standalone library.
 Its only job is to *know the rules of the game*: who can do what when, and what happens if they do?
 It covers the "pure logic part" of the game.
-You can set up game situations and see what happens.
-(I do not blame you if it's quite incomprehensible what this could possibly useful for. :-))
+You can set up game situations and see what happens ([example](https://github.com/MartianZoo/solarnet/blob/main/engine/src/test/java/dev/martianzoo/tfm/engine/cards/ExcentricSponsorTest.kt)).

+* It's not polished enough for anyone to "just use" -- not even close!
+But if you're intrepid I could really use your help to *get* it into that state.
+If you're not in a "roll up your sleeves, dig in, ask questions" mode, you *will* find it frustrating.
+Sorry!

 * Card behaviors etc. are written in a language called Pets that closely resembles the game's existing iconographic language.
 These strings are ALL the game engine needs to know about a card in order to play it correctly.
 Examples: